logo

 The "better" developer is ultimately the one whose games you find more engaging and whose approach to risk and reward matches your gaming goals.
 Both companies have earned their industry-leading positions through different strengths, ensuring that players with varying preferences can find their ideal gaming experience.

-Microgaming maintains a significantly larger portfolio with over 3,000 titles compared to Playtech's approximately 700 games.
-However, Playtech's more curated selection may offer higher average quality and better integration across their platform ecosystem.
+Microgaming offers a significantly larger range, with over 3,000 titles, compared to Playtech's approximately 700.
+However, Playtech's more carefully chosen selection may provide a higher average quality and better integration across their platform.

-Microgaming's Mega Moolah network holds the current online jackpot record at €19.4 million and consistently delivers the industry's largest progressive payouts.
-Playtech's jackpots, while substantial, typically range in the hundreds of thousands rather than millions.
+Microgaming's Mega Moolah network holds the record for online jackpots, at €19.4 million, and consistently delivers the largest progressive payouts in the industry.
+Playtech's jackpots, while still substantial, typically range in the hundreds of thousands of euros rather than millions.

 Yes, despite their lower catalogue average of 95.5%, Playtech does offer high-RTP options including Gaelic Luck and Desert Treasure, which exceed 97% RTP.
-However, players should verify RTP settings with individual operators, as some titles may be offered in multiple RTP variants.
+However, players should always check RTP settings with individual casinos, as some games may be offered in multiple RTP versions.

-Microgaming continues developing games but has shifted strategy significantly.
-Following the Quickfire platform sale, internal development has slowed, with partner studios now creating the majority of new releases under the Microgaming brand through Games Global distribution.
+Microgaming is still developing games, but their strategy has changed.
+Since selling the Quickfire platform, internal development has slowed.
+Now, partner studios create most new releases under the Microgaming brand, distributed through Games Global.

-Both provide excellent mobile experiences, but Playtech's Playtech ONE platform offers superior cross-device continuity with single-wallet functionality.
-Microgaming provides broader device compatibility but with less consistency in user interface design across their partner-developed games.
+Both offer excellent mobile experiences, but Playtech's Playtech ONE platform offers better cross-device continuity with its single-wallet feature.
+Microgaming provides broader device compatibility but less consistency in user interface design across games developed by their partners.

 Related Guides